Food Goals

 Food and Dining Points Claimed: 3.79

-- UC Berkeley’s commitment to serving fresh, sustainably sourced food shone through in its stellar STARS performance in the Sustainable Dining category.
+Cal Dining’s commitment to serving fresh, sustainably sourced food resulted in our stellar STARS performance in the Sustainable Dining category.

 Research